ryansblog/ryansblog.github.io/about.md

 layout: page
 title: About
 permalink: /about/
+date: 2023-05-10
 ---

+{{ page.date | date: "%B %e, %Y" }}

 My name is Ryan and this is my blog.

-It's meant to be a sort of mix between journal & social media.
-I have never been consistent about old-fashioned journaling - but I'd like to be.
-I am also quite wary of the mainstream social media platforms.
-I much prefer to maintain my own content how I want and can share this space with others as I please.
+It is sort of a mix between a journal & social media page.
+I have never been consistent about journaling, but I'd like to be.
+I am also tired of typical social media platforms.
+With this blog I can still write and share things but in a much more controlled setting.

-It remains to be seen what I do with this site.
+It remains to be seen what this becomes.
 For now, I am just getting started.

-### More a little later
+### Maybe more a little later

 I am working full-time and looking on complete my masters in the next year.
-After that, I expect to use my free time to really dive deeper into my family and interests.
+After that, I expect to use my free time to really dive deeper into my interests.

 ### Contact me

-Not a direct link, but you can find me on LinkedIn /RyanDrobny
+For now, find me on LinkedIn /RyanDrobny